dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 http://vision.ia.ac.cn/data/index.html

 # Performance Analysis

+* We typically concern with the sparsity of datastructure vs. the performance and speed up by GPU.
+The sparity is charesterized by the number of hash bits we are using.
+The reasoning we are concerning about the sparsity is because of the hash table structure: since all sift points are projected and quantized into hash codes, by controlling the number of hash bits, similar features are more or less likely to be projected into a same hash bucket, which contains pointer to the candidate list.
+ The following are the testing results:

 * Sparsity of data structure (number of hash bits) vs. total time consumed vs. speed up